How to choose between the Fitbit Versa and Apple Watch 3

 So, how do you choose between the Fitbit Versa and the Apple Watch 3?
 CNET's Vanessa Hand Orellana and Lexy Savvides wore them both last year for about a week side by side to figure out which best fit their needs.

 We chose to compare the Fitbit Versa to the Apple Watch Series 3 (rather than the Series 4) because it's a fairer playing field: they're closer in price and overall features.
-Fitbit has also released a cheaper version of its watch called Versa Lite, which misses out on some features including music storage and swim tracking, and the Versa 2, which is an updated version.
+Fitbit has stopped selling the regular Versa on their site, but you can still find it from other retailers online.
+Instead the company has released a cheaper version of its watch called Versa Lite, which misses out on some features including music storage and swim tracking, and the Versa 2, which is the updated version.
 Find the comparison between the Fitbit Versa 2 and the latest Apple Watch Series 5 here.

 Read more: Fitbit Charge 4 review: GPS is a game changer for runners